 - Use of N95 masks beyond the expiration date.

 - Extended use of masks and reuse per CDC guidance.

 - Face masks as an acceptable alternative until the supply chain is restored.

 - Respirators should be prioritized for procedures likely to generate respiratory aerosols, which pose the highest exposure risk to health care personnel.

 - Eye protection, gown, and gloves continue to be recommended.

 - care activities where splashes and sprays are anticipated, and

-- high-contact patient care activities that provide opportunities for transfer of pathogens to the hands and clothing of HCP.
+- high-contact patient care activities that provide opportunities for transfer of pathogens to the hands and clothing of health care personnel.

-- When the supply chain is restored, fit-tested clinicians should return to use of respirators for patients with known or suspected COVID-19.
+- When the supply chain is restored, fit-tested clinicians should again use respirators when treating patients with known or suspected COVID-19.